 8mm tape to digital services use professional-level equipment in the form of dedicated video player decks and video capture devices.

-One standout feature is their use of Time Base Correctors (TBC) to remove jitters and stabilize video playback and eliminate other types of playback errors while ensuring that picture quality is always maintained.
+One standout feature is their use of Time Base Correctors (TBC) to remove jitters and stabilize video playback.
+They also and eliminate other types of playback errors, while ensuring that picture quality is always maintained.

 Tape Repair Services